-The Dagdas group has recently started at the GMI and is currently accepting applications for Postdoctoral Fellows.
+The Dagdas group is currently accepting applications for Postdoctoral Fellows.
 For further information please contact Yasin Dagdas directly.
-PhD Students are also being sought, and will be selected beginning with the VBC PhD Programme's Winter Selection
+PhD Students are also being sought; students should apply directly through the VBC PhD Programme.

 Our group is interested in understanding the role of autophagy in plant development and stress tolerance at a cell type specific resolution.
 Below you can find a short description of our research program.

 The term ‘autophagy’ is a misnomer.
 The name implies that autophagy is only about macromolecule degradation.
 However, it is now well established that autophagy is a membrane trafficking process that is fundamental to all eukaryotic cells and is essential for various biological functions.
 A subset of autophagic cargoes end up in the vacuole and get recycled, but many others are involved in exocytosis, vesicle trafficking etc. Contrary to dogma, autophagy is also highly selective.
 A ubiquitin-like protein called ATG8 interacts with autophagy receptors that decode autophagy signals and, overall, ensure specificity.
 Since autophagy is required for cellular survival, the rules of this ATG8 code remain an outstanding question in biology.
 Plants provide a great platform to mechanistically study selective autophagy because the ATG8 gene family is rapidly evolving and expanded.
 Using Arabidopsis roots and Marchantia as the main experimental systems, our long-term goal is to decipher mechanistic underpinnings of autophagy.
 Our objectives are to:

 (i) determine how selective autophagy is interwoven into plant endomembrane trafficking

 (ii) defining autophagy interaction networks within and between plant families

 (iii) discovering novel cargo receptors that decrypt the ATG8 code